Kinks and solitons in linear and nonlinear-diffusion Keller-Segel type models with logarithmic sensitivity: Introduction

-with $\sigma>0$, for some profiles $u, S:\mathbb{R}\to [0,\infty).$ The search for traveling waves solutions is crucial to understand the mechanisms behind various propagating wave patterns.
-The analysis of traveling waves solutions for Keller-Segel type systems has been widely carried out from various perspectives and techniques (variational or dynamic systems), see \cite{[HP],[KS71],[K80],[PA],sanchez} and the references therein.
+with speed $\sigma>0$.
+Traveling waves are fundamental in understanding the emergence of propagating patterns, and have been studied extensively for Keller--Segel type models (see \cite{[HP],[KS71],[K80],[PA], sanchez} and the references therein).

-We will show that the Keller--Segel system together with a flux--saturated mechanism exhibits diverse properties with respect to the classical one.
-Here, we will study both cases and show their differences.
-We refer to Figure \ref{types} for the shapes of traveling waves solutions in the cases of classical diffusion and flux--saturated mechanisms.
+We show that the flux-saturated Keller--Segel system exhibits behaviours absent from the classical model.
+Figure~\ref{types} illustrates the possible wave profiles in both cases.
+In the flux-saturated regime the traveling waves may exhibit compact support with sharp edges and infinite slopes at the boundaries, a phenomenon impossible in the classical diffusive case.

-Note that the difference between the patterns with compact support in Figure \ref{types} is mainly due to the associated flux--saturated mechanisms, where there are jumps in the connection with zero and these jumps have infinite slopes at both ends of the support, regardless of the parameter values.
-As we will see, there are other types of more classical traveling waves solutions with support in the straight or in the semi-straight line, although we believe that those that have compact support have a special interest in physics or biology problems.
+Note that the difference between the patterns with compact support equal to Figure \ref{types} is mainly due to the associated flux--saturated mechanisms, where there are jumps in the connection with zero and these jumps have infinite slopes at both ends of the support, regardless of the parameter values.
+We refer to solutions of types $A$, $B$, and $C$ as block-type solutions, to those of types $A^*$, $B^*$, and $C^*$ as semi-block solutions, and to those of types $D$ and $E$ as umbrella solutions.
+As we will see, there are other types of more classical traveling waves solutions with support equal to the real-line or in the half-real-line, although we believe that those that have compact support have a special interest in physics or biology problems.

-Let us briefly explain the idea of the work.
-Assume that we have a solution of type \eqref{def-tw}, hence \eqref{system} agrees with

-where $u'$, $S'$ and $S''$ represent the derivative with respect to the new variable $s=x-\sigma t$.
-Although we have expressed the previous system taking into account all its terms, our study will focus on the case where $ \delta = 0 $.
-Under a suitable change of variables that is presented in Proposition \ref{Prop-tw-eq} in the case $ \delta = 0 $, the above system of ordinary differential equations is related to